 Download adverbum.z5, the story file.
 Right-click (or ctrl-click with a one-button Mac mouse) and choose the appropriate option to save the linked file.

 Just as you need a Flash player to play Flash files and a Web browser to browse Web pages, you need an interpreter (specifically, a "Z-Machine" interpreter) to run Ad Verbum.
-More recent versions of these interpreters are probably available by now, but you can download a popular interpreter for any of several platforms using the following links:
+More recent versions of these interpreters are available by now, as are new and better interpreters, but here are the links I've offered for about a decade...

 |Windows||Windows Frotz 2002|